-Can you outline what PRIME is and how it works.
+What is PRIME is and how does it work?

 PRIME (Personalised Living Cell Synthetic Computing Circuit for Sensing and Treating Neurological Disorders) is a Horizon 2020 EU Future & Emerging Technologies Open project that is looking to build ‘living brain machines’ that can be inserted into the brain, and will have functions that mimic electronic implantable devices, but built purely from biological cells.
 The target application is for sensing and treating epilepsy.

 This is achieved by engineering cells to sense specific types of molecules called tRNAs (transfer ribonucleic acids) that are emitted from neurons before a seizure occurs.
 Our cells then trigger the production of therapeutic molecules.

 How is this project different from electronic solutions?